CrowdWare/shift/readme.md

 |4|75 l|(1000 x 75 ml) for each of the invited user friends (up to 1000)|

 That would be max 141 l each day in theory if everybody of these users are actually scooping.
-So you will be able to pay people for their works for 141 minutes a day.
+So you will be able to pay people for their work for 141 minutes a day.
 All you have to do is to spread the word about SHIFT and make it popular.

 But lets be realistical.
 You invite 3 friends, they also invite 3 people and so on.